Evaluating NetSuite for Manufacturing Companies

 Quality Control

 Maintaining standards is another critical aspect of a manufacturing business.
 There are quality control functions that you must consider when deciding to implement NetSuite.
 Which parts of quality control will need to be tracked?
 Where will the reports go and who will be ensuring the products meet the standards set by your company?
+A lot goes into configuring manufacturing software for quality control standards, regardless of the application or platform.
+It is important to understand how you would like to manage quality control in your application when evaluating NetSuite for manufacturing.

 Regulatory Compliance

-Meeting regulatory requirements is a critical part of the daily, weekly, and monthly processes of most manufacturing companies and NetSuite has audit-ready solutions for regulatory compliance.
-As nearly all manufacturers have different regulations that must be met, you must ask yourself which regulatory requirements you are tracking in your current system and how they will be passed over to the new system.
+Meeting regulatory requirements is a critical part of the daily, weekly, and monthly processes of most manufacturers and NetSuite offers strong, audit-ready solutions for regulatory compliance.

 Inventory and Warehouse Management